IntelexTechnologies/api-docs/source/includes/acts/post_api.md

 Note that excessively large batch POSTs may encounter throttling or failure, depending on system resources.
 </aside>

-In the following release, the POST APIs End points are provided to add or update following table
+In the following release, the POST APIs End points are provided to add or update following:

 * Equipment
+* Equipment Emissions Recalculate
 * Equipment Attribute
 * Facility
 * Facility Attribute
 * Operation
+* Operation Emissions Recalculate
 * Workflow
 * Workflow Answer
 * Workflow Equipment